On Scalable Monoids: Ideals and additive group operations

-By removing the additive group of an algebra, we remove the three group operations $\left(x,y\right)\mapsto x+y$, $\left(x\right)\mapsto-x$ and $\left(\right)\mapsto\mathbf{0}$ (addition, taking the inverse and selecting the group identity).
+By removing the additive group of an $R$-algebra, we remove the three group operations $\left(x,y\right)\mapsto x+y$, $\left(x\right)\mapsto-x$ and $\left(\right)\mapsto0$ (addition, taking the inverse and selecting the group identity).
 It turns out, however, that under natural assumptions the group structure can be partially recovered.
-Specifically, a scalable monoid over $R$ can be partitioned into ``realms'' within each of which a group structure corresponding to the additive group structure in $R$ can often be defined.
+Specifically, a scalable monoid over $R$ can be partitioned into equivalence classes in each of which a group structure corresponding to the additive group structure in $R$ can often be defined.